bryanseah234/safeentryQR2020/README.md

 ## Instructions:
 1. Download the repo as a zip file
 2. Unzip the file
+3. Open the python file in an editor of your choice
+4. Paste in the names of the locations you want to generate for
+5. Save and close the python file
-3. Double click python file to run the programme
+6. Double click to run the programme